Hack4COLA/projects-cola-data/README.md

-# Hack4COLA Website
+# Projects using LA County data.

-This is
+This is a page to track projects that use County data.

 ## Installation